Sandesh157-Th/one-click-hugo-cms/site/content/_index.md

   text: Hey MAma
 products: []
 values:
-  heading: Our Agenda
+  heading: SoMe Information
   text: Information is the one of the most valuable thing of people  .
+We give
+    some Valuable information about the Coffee to the COFFEE Lover
 ---